-This video is called US soldier suicide numbers increasing.
+This 7 June 2012 CBS TV video from the USA is called US soldier suicide numbers increasing.

 By Nick Barrickman in the USA:

 US Army suicides nearly double from June to July

 20 August 2012

 Reports received this month show that 26 active-duty members of the US Army died last month due to suicide.
 Though not all confirmed, the figure would be the highest amount in a single month on record since the military started tracking figures in 2009.

 Twelve National Guard members or otherwise non-active members of the armed forces also took their lives in July.
 The Marine Corps recorded eight suspected suicides in July.